-9 Black Women That You Should Know in Data Science
+9 Black Women in Data Science You Should Know

 It’s been said that data is the new oil, having the potential to totally transform the way society operates in the future.
 Organizations routinely seek novel ways to capture and glean insights from data, and it’s increasingly being used to shape policy and decision-making across public and private sectors.
 Given data’s growing prominence in all aspects of human endeavor, access to the data science field is key for would-be professionals and changemakers.

 Despite this, entry into the data science field has been severely unequal, particularly along racial and gender lines.
 In the wake of a global reckoning with the effects of systemic racism, economic and social injustice, the field of data science offers a valuable opportunity to meaningfully advance equity and inclusion.
 Doing so is critical to ensuring that the future benefits of a data-driven world are shared and leveraged equitably to solve societal problems rather than exacerbate them.

 The inclusion and diversity challenges facing data science have roots early in the pipeline.
 Many people enter the field at the undergraduate level with majors like computer science and mathematics.
 As the field has expanded in the 2000s and 2010s, we’ve seen a general increase in students majoring in these areas.
 From 2006 to 2017, there was a 61 percent increase in students who earned bachelor’s degrees in mathematics and a 69 percent increase for computer science degrees.
 Despite this growth, the number of Black women who graduated with degrees in computer science or mathematics increased at a much slower rate over the same period.
 This trend suggests that Black women are being left behind at the undergraduate level in data science.